1) The Magellan Journey/By Design

 Report the hours you've worked

-Record your time through ITAMS and on the paper timesheet [word].
+Record your time through UofSC's Time/Labor Management System AND on the Magellan Guarantee timesheet [word].
 The timesheet must be approved by your mentor before submission.

 Submitting Your Timesheet

 Your mentor-approved Magellan Guarantee time sheet must be submitted to Geneva Currie in the TRiO Programs Office (1400 Wheat Street; email@example.com) within 15 days of the period listed on the sheet, or you will not be paid for those hours.